Bojnice Castle: Description

 The castle is renowned for its attractions, including the popular Castle Fairytale, the International Festival of Ghosts and Spirits and the Summer Music Festival.
 The romantic castle is also a popular location for filming fairy tale movies, such as Fantaghirò.
-In 2006, the castle attracted about 200,000 visitors.
-It hosts the single most popular museum in Slovakia and has featured in many movies.
+It hosts Slovakia's single most popular museum and has been featured in many movies.

+Travertine cave

+A natural travertine cave with a diameter of 22 m and a height of 6 m is located 26 meters below the Bojnice's 4th courtyard.
+The cave was formed by millennia of precipitation.
+Water flowed through fissures into the center of the travertine pile, creating the cavern.
+The cave features two ponds in the cave, connected to others in other underground spaces.
+Evidence suggests that ancient inhabitants of the region and castle knew about the cave, using it as a shelter and water reservoir.
+However, somehow it was lost to history, being rediscovered in 1888 during a reconstruction project.

+Museum

+The Bojnice Museum is a national art and history museum with a documentation, research, and methodical workplace that acquires, protects, processes, and makes available documents about the region.
+The collection includes: fine arts (paintings, sculptures), housewares (furniture, clocks, chandeliers and candlesticks, ceramics, earthenware, faience, porcelain), tools (weapons, craftsman supplies), and apparel (armor, textiles).

+Park

+A natural and landscaped surrounds Bojnické Castle.
+While local peoples cultivated plants around the castle, the first formally documented park dates to 1910.
+The park features several prominent trees and landscaped areas.

-Legends of the Castle
+Legends

 There are many legends relating to the Bojnice Castle, known mostly to the locals.
-These include the Legend of a Broken Heart, The Story of Peter Poky and the most famous of them all, The Legend of the Black Lady.
+These include the Legend of a Broken Heart, The Story of Peter Poky, and the most famous of them all, The Legend of the Black Lady.

 Castle park

 Bojnice Castle is surrounded by the castle park featuring numerous species of trees.
 The park also contains the Bojnice Zoo, the oldest and one of the most visited zoos in Slovakia.
 The castle park continues in the form of a forest park in the Strážov Mountains.